Dynamics-and-Complexity-Group/quantum-dynamics/README.md

 ## How to Run

-Download this Zenodo package and install the dependencies:
+Download this package and install the dependencies:

 ```bash
 cd asym-double-well-tunneling-revised